-While the former is probably the mother of all Pantheons around the world, the latter is of much younger age (it was build in the 1700’s) and also much bigger in size.
-It is located in the Latin Quarter near the Sorbonne university, facing a beautiful little place that is bordered by neo-classicist buildings with tall columns and impressive portals.
+On our tour of Europe we happened to visit two buildings that shared the same name, one in Rome and one in Paris – The Pantheon.
+While the former is probably the mother of all Pantheons around the world, the latter is of much younger age.
+The Pantheon in Paris was build in the 1700’s and is also much bigger in size than its Roman cousin.
+It is located in the Latin Quarter near the Sorbonne university, facing a pretty little “place”.
+Surrounding it are beautiful neo-classicist buildings with tall columns and impressive portals.

 Overall, I was really surprised I actually did know so many French people from the past.